inferadb/control/docs/architecture.md

 ### In-Memory Storage

-The Management API supports a HashMap-based in-memory storage backend with the following characteristics:
+Control supports a HashMap-based in-memory storage backend with the following characteristics:

 - All data stored in RAM
 - No persistence across restarts